-Over two-thirds (67 percent) of older, noninstitutionalized persons lived in a family setting in 1983.
+Over two-thirds (67 percent) of older, noninstitutionalized persons lived in a family setting in 1984.
 However, patterns of living arrangements and marital status differ sharply between elderly men and women, and the disparity increases for the oldest groups.
-For instance, in 1983 nearly three-quarters of the men and less than half of the women age 75 and older lived in a family setting (table 6-1).
+For instance, in 1985, over three-quarters of the men but less than half of the women age 75 and older lived in a family setting (table 6-1).

-Elderly women are more likely to be widowed than married (chart 6-1), and a substantial proportion live alone (chart 6-2).
-The male/female disparity is more marked at older ages; in 1984, 67 percent of women 75 and older were widowed while 67 percent of the men in this age group were still married.
-And, in 1983, 65 percent of men 75 and older lived with their wives while only 21 percent of 75-plus women lived with husbands.
+Elderly women are more likely to be widowed than married (chart 6-1), and a substantial proportion live alone (table 6-1).
+The male/female disparity is more marked at older ages; in 1985, 68 percent of women 75 and older were widowed compared to less than 23 percent of men in this age group.
+And 67 percent of men 75 and older lived with their wives while only 23 percent of 75-plus women lived with husbands (table 6-2).
 These differences are caused by the combined effects of the higher age-specific death rates for adult men and the tendency for men to marry younger women.1

-1 Siegel, Jacob.
-Demographic Aspects of Aging and the Older Population in the United States.
-Series p-23, No. 59, 1982.
+1 Siegel, Jacob, Demographic Aspects of Aging and the Older Population in the United States.
+Series P-23, No. 59, 1982.